makaimann/Stanford-FAST/README.md

 has a bounded proof of data integrity for WIDTH=8 and DEPTH=8.
 A Deficit Weighted Round Robin Arbiter implementation is upcoming.
 Check back for updates.

+## Known Bugs/Features?
+* Yosys fails to fetch model when using `--unroll` and/or CVC4.
+Therefore, the generated .vcd file is incomplete.
+I (Makai) will look into this when I get a chance and submit a pull request.
+For now, if you're trying to look at counter examples, use yosys-smtbmc with `-s z3` and without `--unroll`.

 ## Required Software
 * [Yosys](https://github.com/YosysHQ/yosys)
 * [CVC4](https://github.com/CVC4/CVC4)